-Graduates will be prepared to pursue the Certified Wellness Practitioner (CWP) credential through the National Wellness Institute (NWI) and the National Board-Certified Health and Wellness Coach (NBC-HWC) credential once full program-approval is granted.
+Graduates will be prepared to pursue the Certified Wellness Practitioner (CWP) credential through the National Wellness Institute (NWI).

 Yes.
 There is a chance if certain conditions are met.
 These could include taking a graduate entry exam (i.e. GRE, GMAT), being conditionally admitted, or working with the program director on other ways to demonstrate your likelihood for success if admitted into the program.